 Today, we’re looking at one simple question: how much cannabis should I purchase?
+To get a sense of the most common cannabis terms, check out our glossary.

 Cannabis: Weights and measures